Throughout the application and admission process, applicants can expect that the UVA Law Admissions Office will

 The deadline for admitted students to accept or decline a seat in Virginia Law’s incoming class (by submission of an online, nonrefundable seat deposit) occurs in mid-to-late April.
 The Statement of Good Admissions Practices prohibits any school from requiring any kind of commitment prior to April 1 from non-binding admitted applicants (see page 3, No. 5).

-Based on an evaluation of the class of admitted students holding seats, we may make offers (and scholarship awards, if merited) to wait-listed students beginning in late April and continuing through June.
+Based on an evaluation of the class of admitted students holding seats, we may make offers (and scholarship awards, if merited) to wait-listed students beginning in early May and continuing through June.
 Likewise, because other law schools undertake the same effort during the same time (to varying degrees), and because students holding seats in our class may receive wait-list offers from such schools, the wait-list process is an unpredictable and fluid process.
-We therefore send out weekly updates, via email, to wait-listed applicants beginning in mid-April, and we strongly encourage applicants who remain committed to attending Virginia Law to stay in contact with us.
+We therefore send out periodic updates, via email, to wait-listed applicants beginning in early May, and we strongly encourage applicants who remain committed to attending Virginia Law to stay in contact with us.

 Admitted students holding seats in the incoming class who would like to defer their enrollment should submit a request no later than June 1 via email.
 If the request is approved, we will send a letter confirming the deferral.